UkiDLucas/UkiDLucas.github.io/_posts/2022-10-05-classification-machine-learning-with-python-ibm-ai-engineering-certificate-program-on-coursera.md

 date: 2022-10-05
 author: Uki D. Lucas
 permalink: "/posts/classification-machine-learning-with-python-ibm-ai-engineering-certificate-program-on-coursera/"
+overview: "NOTE: This is a continuation of the: \"IBM AI Engineering certificate program on Coursera - Machine Learning with Python\".
+This post provides clear context, key ideas, and practical takeaways."
 ---

 NOTE: This is a continuation of the: "IBM AI Engineering certificate program on Coursera - Machine Learning with Python"